-4. Go to the Output tab and click Solve.
-The FastRMS approach has no effect on computing response PSDs, so we need only look at the contour results (Figure 4-70).

-Visually they are indistinguishable from the results of the standard computations (Figure 4-46, Figure 4-47), although interrogation will show slight numerical differences.
+3. Go to the Output tab and click Solve.
+The FastRMS approach has no effect on computing response XY PSDs, so we need only look at the contour results (Figure 4-69).
+Visually they are indistinguishable from the results of the standard computations (Figure 4-46, Figure 4-47), although interrogation will show very slight numerical differences that can be attributed to the interpolation scheme used for integrating the spectra.

-Figure 4-70.
-The FastRMS contours are visually identical to those from the original event.
+Figure 4-69.
+The FastRMS contours are indistinguishable from the original event.